Last Updated | November 28, 2022

-The cost of the telemedicine equipment varies from clinic to clinic.
+The cost of telemedicine equipment varies from clinic to clinic.
 It can be $10,000 or higher for on-sight equipment.
 Or the cost can be a few hundred dollars per month per user.

-While you are considering the costs, make sure to ask your vendor if medical device UX design will be added to the costs.
+While you are considering the costs, make sure to ask your vendor if the medical device UX design will be added to the costs.
 Keep in mind that UX design will directly influence the functionality and effectiveness of telemedicine.

 What is HIPAA internet of things in healthcare?

 HIPAA is basically a federal law that helps protect the patient’s data and ensure it’s not disclosed without their consent and knowledge.
 As far as IoT is concerned, HIPAA applies to that as well, which means healthcare facilities need to identify the vulnerabilities in their IoT systems and choose the right devices.
-In addition, the changes in devices should be communicated with end-users.
+In addition, the changes in devices should be communicated to end-users.